What is the Best TRT Protocol?

 Men also have different naturally occurring levels of sex hormones and other molecules (such as SHBG) which govern how they act in the body.
 This means that some men will require a higher level of testosterone to feel the benefits of treatment, or may produce more oestrogen and DHT from the testosterone they receive.

-The Best TRT Protocol – Follows a system!
+The Best TRT Protocol – you need to follow a system!

 As with many things in life, having a system leads to exceptional results.